dev-ng/ls-dl/README.md

 ## Unit testing
 To test your library (UI on Client):

 1. Create a button in your Toolbar with code: @Command([RunAgent]; "agUnitsTester" ).
-Select your Notes application and use this button when you want to start unit testing
+Select your Notes application and use this button when you want to start unit testing.
-2. For every library you want to test create a unit test library with same name as your library + "Test" at end
+2. For every library you want to test create a unit test library with same name as your library + "Test" at end.
+3. Use libTestCase and your library in test library.
+4. Create class with same name as your test library.
+Inherit this class from "TestCase" class.
+5. Override method "runTest()" in your test class.
+6. For every functionality/routine you want to test create a "testXXX" method.
+Call all these methods from "runTest".

 Library: YOURLIBTest
 ```lss